ColinCepuran/FundraisingEmails/README.md

 First, we read in `Key.csv`, which includes identifying information about the major party candidates, and the text we use to identify their emails (usually some element of the "paid-for-by" bug).

-Next, we use `MailHandler.R` to create several data files.
+Next, we use `MailHandler_COPY.R` to create several data files.
 This script unpacks the GMail archive of the emails we collected for this project, and makes minimal formatting changes for space and clarity.

 From there, we merge the resulting dataframes together to create a number of files.